MislavJaksic/Knowledge-Repository/IntegratedDevelopmentEnvironment/README.md

 ## Integrated Development Environment (IDE)

-An IDE is a complex software designed to assist programmers in creating programs and organising projects.
+An IDE is a software designed to assist programmers in creating programs and organising projects.

 ### Common IDE features

-Solves class path problems, autocompletes functions, eases refactoring and automates testing.
+Resolves class paths, autocompletes functions, eases refactoring and automates testing.